As a Catholic community, prayer and sacraments are the center of our faith life.

 RCIA is for both non-Catholic adults interested in exploring membership in the Catholic Church through Baptism, Confirmation and Eucharist, and for those who are baptized in the Catholic Faith but who have not received First Eucharist or Confirmation or both.

-The first phase, Inquiry, meets every Wednesday in the rectory parlor at 6:15 p.m..
+The first phase, Inquiry, meets weekly.
 It is a no-strings-attached opportunity to ask questions and discover what the Catholic Faith is all about.
-If and when the participant is ready to take the next step into the Catholic Faith, he or she transitions into to Catechumenate.
+If and when the participant is ready to take the next step into the Catholic Faith, he or she transitions into Catechumenate.
 Participants receive the Sacraments at the Vigil of Easter.
-Contact Karen Glen, Ministry Coordinator.
+Contact Rebecca Mesa, Ministry Coordinator, at the Parish Office (510) 653-8631 or by email

 Please contact the Parish Office by phone or email for additional information regarding any of the sacraments.